Sports and Leisure Management: Swimming

-Of its 200-plus centres, the majority have at least one swimming pool, all of which host Swim England-accredited and award-winning swimming lessons.
+Of its 200-plus centres, the majority have at least one swimming pool, all of which host swimming lessons.
 Alongside the lessons, its pools also provide sessions for fitness swimming, fun swimming, inflatables and aqua aerobics sessions.

 Fitness

 The company has approximately 128 gyms and fitness suites across its estate of over 160 centres, which include a variety of equipment, such as cardiovascular and weight-training apparatus.
-Customers can work out independently, as part of an instructor-led small group, or with a personal trainer of their own.
+Customers can work out independently, as part of an instructor-led small group, or with a personal trainer.

 Everyone Active also runs group exercise classes in around 120 of its centres.

 Activities

 Many of Everyone Active’s centres also include sports halls, squash courts, tennis courts, climbing walls and outdoor football pitches – both artificial and grass – while some centres even include athletic facilities, ski slopes and a velodrome.
-All of these facilities are available to hire to the company’s members and members of the general public on a pay-as-you-go basis for them to enjoy their favourite activities.
+All of these facilities are available to hire to the company’s members and members of the general public on a pay-as-you-go basis.